 Here at Journal Buddies, we love writing prompts that can get every kid in the classroom excited to write!

-If you have some particularly tricky students, we have a list of prompts below that can get even the most resistant kids to participate – and maybe even enjoy it!
+If you have some particularly tricky students, we have a list of prompts and Ideas for stories below that can get even the most resistant kids to participate – and maybe even enjoy it!

 However, if your kids are more extroverted and struggle to have that quiet time alone, we have an awesome idea that will get your energetic talkers interested in creating stories.